 1. Raw or cooked vegetables such as tomato, cauliflower, spinach, and more.

-2. Cooked grains such as quinoa, barley, amaranth, teff, buckwheat, brown rice, or other types of rice.
+2. Cooked grains such as quinoa, barley, amaranth, tiff, buckwheat, brown rice, or other types of rice.

 3. Fresh fruits like bananas, mangoes, apples, and more.